bsnes-emu/bsnes/docs/interface/higan.md

 the status bar displays "No cartridge loaded".

-When a game is loaded and running, the status bar displays the current emulation speeed in frames-per-second.
+When a game is loaded and running, the status bar displays the current emulation speed in frames-per-second.
 For PAL-based consoles,
 this should be around 50 FPS for "full speed" emulation,